 The first thing to understand is, contrary to popular belief, there is no single ‘credit score’ or credit report.
 In fact, different industries will use different scores; when you go to get an auto loan your score may be slightly different than when you go to get a home loan.
-This is because different lenders value different attributes in who they lend to, so the three major credit bureaus (Experian, Equifax, and TransUnion) generate various scores that cater to a lender’s wants/needs, with the most popular variant being the FICO score.
+This is because different lenders and financial institutions value different attributes in who they lend to, so the three major credit bureaus (Experian, Equifax, and TransUnion) generate various scores that cater to a lender’s wants/needs, with the most popular variant being the FICO credit score.
 Luckily for us, however, the credit bureaus tend to use five major factors when generating a score:

-While the weighting of these factors changes depending on the type of score a lender pulls and is kept a closely-guarded secret by the bureaus, you can generally expect your payment history and credit utilization ratio to factor most heavily into your score and to be on your credit report.
+While the weighting of these factors changes depending on the type of score a lender pulls and is kept a closely guarded secret by the bureaus, you can generally expect your payment history and credit utilization ratio to factor most heavily into your score and to be on your credit report.
 So, if nothing else, it is important to stay on top of your payments and not overuse your lines of credit.

 With all these factors considered, the credit bureaus then generate a score from 300 to 850 with a larger number indicating a more positive credit score.
 Here is where we can really break down the scores into ‘good’ and ‘bad’.
 With a good score, you will be better able to receive favorable loan terms while a bad credit score will result in worse terms or an inability to get a loan altogether due to a minimum credit score required.
-You may be forced to apply for a no credit check loan.
+You may be forced to apply for a no-credit-check loan.
 Generally speaking, any score below 620 is considered ‘bad’ while anything above it is ‘fair’ to ‘good’.

-Fun Fact: your income does not directly influence your credit score, but a 2018 survey showed a good credit score could save you $45,000+ over your lifetime.
+Fun Fact: Your income does not directly influence your credit score, but a 2018 survey showed a good credit score could save you $45,000+ over your lifetime.

-The average FICO score in the US currently (2019), according to an Experian study, is 703.
+The average FICO score for borrowers in the US currently (2019), according to an Experian study, is 703.
 This means that the average American is doing pretty well when it comes to their credit score.
 However, as we all know, averages are not always representative of one’s individual experience and life happens, so what can you do if you find yourself with a less-than-perfect credit score?

 Well, the first thing to do is understand that improving your credit score—no matter how good or bad it is currently—is a marathon, not a sprint.
 There are no silver bullets or shortcuts on the path to a perfect score and any person or product that claims there is probably isn’t to be trusted.
 That said, here are some great tips that will get you started on your journey to good credit: